-D. Consistent with 428 (A), members are expected to give precedence to faculty meetings, curriculum development meetings, or assigned school duties so long as these meetings do not exceed the student day by more than one hour.
-Faculty meetings will normally be scheduled no more often than once per week.
+E. Consistent with Article 428 A., members are expected to give precedence to faculty meetings, curriculum development meetings, professional development or assigned school duties.
+A faculty meeting or professional development will normally be scheduled no more often than once per week and not exceed the student day by more than one and one-half (1 1⁄2) hours.
 So long as their personal schedules allow, members are expected to give precedence to education-related District meetings.

 Members shall be expected to attend one open house per year unless the member has a legitimate reason to be excused.